Aubrey–Maturin series: Publication history

 Master and Commander was first published in 1969, in the US by Lippincott, and in Great Britain and Ireland by Collins in 1970.
 The series continued to be a modest success in both countries, though publication was only by Collins in the UK after the fourth novel.
 Publication in the US ceased with Desolation Island in 1978.
-However, in 1989, Starling Lawrence of W. W. Norton & Company discovered the novels while visiting O'Brien's agent and finished O'Brien's The Reverse of the Medal on his return flight to New York City.
+However, in 1989, Starling Lawrence of W. W. Norton & Company discovered the novels while visiting O'Brian's agent and finished O'Brian's The Reverse of the Medal on his return flight to New York City.
 Norton began printing the books, and they were taken more seriously by critics and became a publishing success.
 O'Brian's series of novels sold over 400,000 copies in the next two years and continued to be a success, selling over 2 million copies by 2000.
 In its review of the last unfinished novel in 2004, Publishers Weekly reported that the series had sold over 6 million copies.
 W. W. Norton released the novels in e-book format on 5 December 2011.
 The full series has been published in German, French and Italian translations, the twenty finished books also in Spanish, and part of the series in Catalan, Chinese, Czech, Finnish, Japanese, Polish, Portuguese, Swedish and Russian translation.